The Cantorial World of Vienna

-In the twentieth century, Cantor Leibush Miller, (whose first job in Vienna this was), was followed by Abraham (Armin) Brown, who took up the post in the twenties.
+In the twentieth century, Cantor Leibush Miller, (whose first job in Vienna this was), was followed by Abraham (Armin) Brown, (Avrohom Braun) who took up the post in 1922.
 The Chazan Sheni was N. Konstadt.
 The synagogue was burned down on “Kristallnacht”.

 The Polish Synagogue, ‘Beth Israel’ was located on 29 Leopoldgasse.
 It was founded in 1892 by immigrants from Galicia and Poland who lived in the second district.
 Prior to that a Polish community was located on 65 Oberen Donau Street, where they had a prayer house led by Rabbi Eliezer Horowitz.